equinor/energyvision/README.md

 We use [Storybook](https://storybook.js.org/) for the development of components.
 Pushing files to `./web/components` will trigger a build and deploy the Storybook - which can then be viewed here: https://envis-storybook.azureedge.net.

 To start the storybook during development, run `pnpm web storyboook` from the root.

-## Volta

-To ensure we all work with the same version of Nodejs we use [Volta](https://volta.sh/).
-If you need to use the latest version of Node outside this project, just run `volta install node@latest` in your home catalog.
-Then as you `cd` into this project, volta will install the pinned lts version.
-Volta does not support pnpm yet, so at the moment we use the `engines` field in package.json to ensure we’re all on `pnpm v6.x`.